Neuroscience and sexual orientation: Brain structure

-There are multiple areas of the brain which have been found to display differences based on sexual orientation.
-Several of these can be found in the hypothalamus, including the sexually dimorphic nucleus of the preoptic area (SDN-POA) present in several mammalian species.
+Multiple areas of the human brain have been found to display structural differences associated with sexual orientation.
+Several of these can be found in the hypothalamus, particularly the sexually dimorphic nucleus of the preoptic area (SDN-POA) in mammals.
 Researchers have shown that the SDN-POA aides in sex-dimorphic mating behavior in some mammals, which is representative of human sexual orientation.
-The human equivalent to the SDN-POA is the interstitial nucleus of the anterior hypothalamus, which is also sexually dimorphic and has demonstrated dissimilar sizes between sexualities.
-There are also other POA-like brain structures in the human brain which differ between sexual orientations, such as the suprachiasmatic nucleus and the anterior hypothalamus.
+In humans, its equivalent is the interstitial nucleus of the anterior hypothalamus (INAH-3), which has demonstrated size differences between heterosexual and homosexual men in early post-mortem studies.
+There are also other POA-like brain structures in the human brain which differ between sexual orientations, such as the suprachiasmatic nucleus and the anterior hypothalamus have similarly shown structural variations linked to sexual orientation.
 Using meta-analysis of neuroimaging, researchers have concluded that these areas are linked to sexual preferences in humans, which would explain why they may differ based on sexual orientation.

+Neuroimaging studies have also identified differences in other brain regions.
+Meta-analyses suggest that areas involved in emotional processing and sexual arousal, such as the thalamus and amygdala, exhibit distinct patterns between heterosexual and homosexual individuals.
 Another area of the brain which demonstrates sexual orientation differentiation is the thalamus, which is a structure involved in sexual arousal and reward.
-The thalamus of heterosexual individuals was found to be bigger than that of homosexual individuals.
+Earlier research found that the thalamus tends to be larger in heterosexual individuals compared to homosexual individuals.
 The placement of connections in the amygdala have been demonstrated to differ between heterosexual and homosexual individuals.
 The posterior cingulate cortex, a part of the occipital lobe, the region of the brain that processes visual information, has also been demonstrated to have differences based on sexual orientation.

-Research has shown that a couple of the areas of connection between the hemispheres of the brain have differences in their size depending on sexual orientation.
-The front commission was found to be wider in homosexual men than heterosexual men, and the corpus callosum was found to be larger in homosexual men than heterosexual men.
+Additionally, hemispheric connectivity differs by sexual orientation: the anterior commissure was reported to be wider and the corpus callosum larger in homosexual men than in heterosexual men.

 Some areas of the brain which researchers looked at but did not find differences in structure between sexualities are the temporal cortex, hippocampus and putamen.

+Multiple neuroimaging studies have reported structural brain differences associated with sexual orientation.
+Early research by LeVay (1991) found that the third interstitial nucleus of the anterior hypothalamus (INAH-3) was significantly smaller in homosexual men compared to heterosexual men, though methodological limitations and small sample sizes limited conclusions.